yongler/Sequencer-Liveness/readme.md

 1. Clone the repository from GitHub
 2. Navigate to the project director
 3. Install the dependencies with `npm install` in the root directory.
+4. Open Ganache software
-4. To run the demonstration, execute the following command in the root directory:
+5. To run the demonstration, execute the following command in the root directory:
    `truffle test`